fedeghe/leonardo/README.md

 ## Some samples

 In the `source` folder there are some examples I use for development purposes.
-If You run `yarn buildev` (and let it go since it is watching for changes in the `source` folder) and the visit [http://127.0.0.1:3001](http://127.0.0.1:3001) You can see all of them.
+If You run `yarn start` (and let it go since it is watching for changes in the `source` folder) and the visit [http://127.0.0.1:3001](http://127.0.0.1:3001) You can see all of them.